The storage effect is not about bet-hedging or population stage-structure: An extended description of the storage effect

 At a high level of abstraction, the interaction effect can be thought of combining the environment and competition into a large number of density-dependent factors.
-Coexistence requires negative feedback loops where species demonstrate some degree of specialization on density-dependent factors (\cite{meszena2006competitive}), but some communities do not have enough density-dependent factors to be specialized upon (\cite{Hutchinson1959}; \cite{hutchinson1961paradox}; but see \cite{levin1970community}; \cite{haigh1972can}; \cite{abrams1988should}).
-On the other hand, species may readily specialize on different environmental states, but environmental variation alone cannot promote coexistence (\cite{chesson1997roles}).
+Coexistence requires negative feedback loops where species demonstrate some degree of specialization on density-dependent factors (\citealp{meszena2006competitive}), but some communities do not have enough density-dependent factors to be specialized upon (\citealp{hutchinson1959homage}; \citealp{hutchinson1961paradox}; but see \citealp{levin1970community}; \citealp{haigh1972can}; \citealp{abrams1988should}).
+On the other hand, species may readily specialize on different environmental states, but environmental variation alone cannot promote coexistence (\citealp{chesson1997roles}).
 The interaction effect combines the competition parameter with the environmental parameter to get the best of both worlds: the density-dependent factors (implicit in the competition parameter) provide the negative feedback while the species-specific environmental parameter provides the specialization.

 But what is an interaction effect in more concrete terms?
-What ecological concepts lead to an interaction effect in particular models?
-In coexistence theory, a negative interaction effect has primarily been associated with differential sensitivities of different life-stages. \textcite{chesson1988community} write, "... iteroparous plant and sessile marine organisms, can buffer by participating in reproduction over a number of years...
+In the literature, a negative interaction effect has primarily been associated with differential sensitivities of different life-stages. \citet{chesson1988community} write, "... iteroparous plant and sessile marine organisms, can buffer by participating in reproduction over a number of years...
 Semelparous species can experience these buffering effects if the offspring of an individual mature over a range of years..."
-More generally, a negative interaction effect may arise from other forms of population structure: dormancy (\cite{caceres1997temporal}; \cite{ellner1987alternate}), phenotypic variation (\cite{chesson2000mechanisms}), or spatial variation (\cite{chesson2000general}).
-In studies of the population genetic storage effect (which promotes allelic diversity), negative interaction effects can be produced by heterozygotes (\cite{Dempster1955}; \cite{Haldane1963}), sex-linked alleles (\cite{reinhold2000maintenance}), epistasis (\cite{gulisija2016phenotypic}), and maternal effects (\cite{yamamichi2017roles}).
+More generally, a negative interaction effect may arise from other forms of population structure: dormancy (\citealp{caceres1997temporal}; \citealp{ellner1987alternate}), phenotypic variation (\citealp{chesson2000mechanisms}), or spatial variation (\citealp{chesson2000general}).
+In studies of the population genetic storage effect (which promotes allelic diversity), negative interaction effects can be produced by heterozygotes (\citealp{Dempster1955}; \citealp{Haldane1963}), sex-linked alleles (\citealp{reinhold2000maintenance}), epistasis (\citealp{gulisija2016phenotypic}), and maternal effects (\citealp{yamamichi2017roles}).